 - Some of our services such as insurance are externally regulated and we have to respond directly to the complainant.

 - The forum is a place for debate and comment, the Board felt it is an inappropriate use of staff time to have debates about complaints in this environment.

 - Staff work to the policies of Cycling UK and it is inappropriate for staff to be commenting on policy in this environment.

 First and foremost please make sure that the relevant part of Cycling UK knows if you have any issues at all with our service so they can be recorded and dealt with at source.

-If you do not get a response or you are not happy with the answer you contact the Chief Executive.
+If you do not get a response or you are not happy with the answer you have recieved, contact the Chief Executive.